Over eight decades of proven performance

 Four models excel at starting and stopping heavy-duty equipment in harsh conditions

-- CB – the perfect fit for high-speed cyclic operations, coupling and general power transmission
+- CB – The original and still a perfect fit for high-speed cyclic operations, coupling and general power transmission

 - CM – specifically engineered for the marine industry on diesel-driven, reverse-reduction gears